 To understand the challenges involved in recycling plastic, it is important to understand the chemical properties of different types of plastics.
-There are in fact thousands of types ranging from soft films used for food wrapping to rigid sturdy plastics for industrial purposes.
+There are thousands of types ranging from soft films used for food wrapping to rigid sturdy plastics for industrial purposes.
 Some types of plastics have quite a similar chemical structure, others are quite different in form and composition.
-The bulk of plastics are derived from fossil fuels, but many are increasingly being made from renewable resources such as corn starch.
-More information on compostable plastics is contained in our whitepaper on bioplastics.
+Most virgin plastics are made from fossil fuels, but plastics made from renewable sources such as cornstarch are on the rise.
+You can find more information on bioplastics in our whitepaper.

 Seven types of plastic are most commonly used for plastic packaging which is the most common application of plastic [2].
 The type used is usually indicated on the packaging as a number in a triangle (see below).
 This is the so-called resin code.